A 1905 REO Speedometer

 1988 - GM's first HUD units were installed on Oldsmobile Cutlass Supreme Indy Pace Cars and replicas.
 Optional HUD units were subsequently offered on the Cutlass Supreme and Pontiac Grand Prix before being more widely available.
 It allowed drivers to view the speedometer reading on the inside of the windshield.

-1995 - Oldsmobile presented Guidestar, the first on-board navigation system to be offered on a production car.
+1995 - Oldsmobile presented Guidestar, the first on-board navigation system to be offered on a US production car.
 Guidestar combined computerized road mapping and satellite positioning to route drivers to their destinations.

 1997 - Oldsmobile is the first American car company to turn 100.